-This brochure provides information about the qualifications and business practices of Morgan Stanley Smith Barney LLC ("MSSB").
-If you have any questions about the contents of this brochure, please contact us at (914) 225-1000.
-The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission ("SEC") or by any state securities authority.
+This Wrap Fee Program Brochure provides information about the qualifications and business practices of Graystone Consulting, a division of Morgan Stanley Smith Barney LLC ("MSSB").
+If you have any questions about the contents of this Brochure, please contact us at (914) 225-1000.
+The information in this Brochure has not been approved or verified by the United States Securities and Exchange Commission ("SEC") or by any state securities authority.

 Additional information about MSSB also is available on the SEC's website at www.adviserinfo.sec.gov.
 Registration with the SEC does not imply a certain level of skill or training.